Skip to main contentSkip to data table

 Reserve viewThe stablecoin detail page can show a reserve composition from live sync, curated validation, proof/liveness, curated metadata, or estimated templatesInformational unless the feed also satisfies the score-grade live reserve rules

-Score-grade live reserveThe current report-card snapshot used a fresh, clean, independent live reserve snapshot for collateral qualityCan replace curated collateral slices in the Resilience dimension
+Score-grade live reserveThe current report-card snapshot used a fresh, clean, independent live reserve snapshot for collateral qualityCan replace curated collateral slices in the Resilience dimension and, when slices carry coinId, dependency links

 Redemption telemetryA live reserve adapter emitted current redemption capacity, fee, freshness, or route statusCan feed Redemption Backstop capacity or fee scoring; does not automatically change collateral quality